worldofsteelcraft/custompacks/README.md

 ---
 # World of SteelCraft Custom Packs
 This is the repository of custom packs **World of SteelCraft** uses.
 ---
+## Dependencies
+We are dependent on these addon for the server.
+- FoxyNoTail's One Player Sleep
+- Lockable Chest Addon
+- Java Debug Menu
+- Bonsai Addon
+We are not stealing them, we're making it work to the server.
+This is the reason why the dependencies are only available within the main server
+---
 ## Guides for pushing announcements, events, and patchnotes
 These are the guides for pushing announcements